Almost 50% of consumers will end a transaction if their preferred payment option is not available.

 reach and conversion

 From a global standpoint, no payment method is as readily accepted as the credit card when shopping online.
-But in many parts of Europe, Asia and Latin America other means of payment are king, with local alternative payment methods (APMs) – real-time bank transfers, e-wallets, cash-enabled payments, direct debit payments – being the norm.
+But in many parts of Europe, Asia and Latin America other means of payment are king, with local payment methods (LPMs) – real-time bank transfers, e-wallets, cash-enabled payments, direct debit payments – being the norm.
 For merchants, offering the right mix of payment options is critical as it leads to higher conversion rates for any cross-border online shop.
 A merchant’s choice of acquirer, processor or PSP is increasingly being driven by the ever-expanding range of international payment methods available.

 Do your customers know their giropay from their alipay?

-Not everyone is in love with the credit card, and failure to provide alternative payment options can hit an e-merchant’s business where it hurts.
+Not everyone is in love with the credit card, and failure to provide local payment options can hit an e-merchant’s business where it hurts.
 Almost 50% of consumers may end a transaction if their preferred payment option is not available, resulting in a business that will suffer from low conversion and reach.
 Every country has its own preferences, whether it’s paying by online banking as Germany and Finland do, or the cash-based e-payments which are popular in Latin America.
-With around 43% of European e-commerce transactions currently being made by alternative methods, it’s essential that your merchants understand and implement what works locally.
+With around 43% of European e-commerce transactions currently being made by local methods, it’s essential that your merchants understand and implement what works locally.
 Providing a healthy mix of payment methods will help ensure their global e-commerce success.

 Playing by the rules

 Understanding is easy.
-However, offering alternative payment methods is much more than just signing up a payment scheme.
+However, offering local payment methods is much more than just signing up a payment scheme.
 Differing rules and functionality, local legislation, regulation and process, contract negotiation, technical integration and maintenance might all make accessing these payment methods more challenging than you think.